VinayakWankhade/weather_ai/DEPLOYMENT_GUIDE.md

-# Sanchai Weather AI - Deployment Guide
+#  Weather AI - Deployment Guide

 This document outlines the professional strategies for deploying the Sanchai Weather AI platform to a production-grade environment, specifically focusing on Vercel integration.